viktorbrech/crm-object-sync/INSTRUCTIONS.md

 Suppose the "external system" HubSpot is integrating with here is some project management tool.
 You want to achieve a 15-min sync cycle.
 What would need to happen for this app to be syncing contacts every 15 minutes?

 Critically assess the fundamental architecture of this app: why is it running a web server at all?
-Which elements (if any) of the app's functionality critically rely on a running web server, and which elements could be implmeneted without it?
+Which elements (if any) of the app's functionality critically rely on a running web server, and which elements could be implemented without it?

 ### Exercise 5